fluid-project/fluidproject.org/src/news/2009-06-02-Fluid_Infusion_1_1_released.md

 ---
-layout: layouts/post
-title: "Fluid Infusion 1.1 released"
+title: Fluid Infusion 1.1 released
-permalink: 2009-06-02-Fluid_Infusion_1_1_released.html
+filename: Fluid_Infusion_1_1_released
 date: '2009-06-02'
-tags: post
-author: Release Manager
 ---
 Infusion 1.1 is here!
 This release introduces a handful of new features and bug fixes to the framework and components, building on the solid foundation of our Infusion 1.0 release